dboddie/inferno-ports-doc/improvements.md

 * Add (micro)SD card support from other ports, like the Ben NanoNote port.
 * Enable the Just In Time (JIT) compiler.
 This requires a certain amount of free RAM.
+* Use only one memory pool instead of two or three.
+See [Memory saving techniques]( Improvements/memory-saving.md) for a description of this technique.

 ## Enhancements